 Analysis of the components of a Clostridium difficile vaccine (Rustandi. et al., 2016)

-The ion-exchange chromatography was used to characterize the charged variant heterogeneities and to monitor the stability of antigenic components of Clostridium difficile vaccine.
+The ion-exchange chromatography was used to characterize the charged variant heterogeneities and to monitor the stability of antigenic components of the Clostridium difficile vaccine.
 In the study, a novel tetravalent C. difficile vaccine containing all four toxins was developed from an insect cell expression system.
 Clostridium difficile is the leading pathogen causing nosocomial diarrhea.
 The main virulence factors are two large glucosyltransferase proteins, toxin A (TcdA) and toxin B (TcdB).
 These factors are considered to be the primary factors responsible for the symptoms of the infection.
-The ion exchange chromatography is a powerful separation technique for the characterization and analysis of protein antigenic components.
+The ion-exchange chromatography is a powerful separation technique for the characterization and analysis of protein antigenic components.

 Determination of the protein concentration (Hugli. & Moore., 1972)

 The ion-exchange chromatography was used for quantitative recoveries of tryptophan on an automatic analyzer.
 The proteins were hydrolyzed at 110o or 135o in NaOH containing 25 mg of starch.
 In the study, n-tryptophan was chromatographed on PA-35 resin and yielded values for carbon, hydrogen, and nitrogen within 1.0% of the calculated values.
 Integral values were obtained for the tryptophan residues in tryptophyl-leucine, porcine pepsin, human serum albumin, sperm whale apomyoglobin, trypsin, bovine a-chymotrypsin, deoxyribonuclease, and serum albumin.
 The method is advantageous for the measurement of tryptophan in the same hydrolysate used for the determination of the other amino acids.
 The ion-exchange chromatography could be efficiently used for the determination of amino acid content in hydrolysates.